Reflection-mode Multi-slice Fourier Ptychographic Tomography

-We present a reflection-mode Fourier ptychograhpic diffraction tomography technique capable of characterizing the 3D RI distribution of highly scattering samples on a reflective substrate.
-Integrated with a novel reflection-mode multi-slice beam propagation algorithm, our method provides a fast and accurate solution for modeling volumetric scattering process in reflective geometries.
-Through both simulations and experiments, we demonstrate rFPT’s ability to resolve complex overlapping structures.
-Experimentally, our technique enables rapid 3D reconstruction of a $1.20\times1.20\times\qty{0.28}{\mm^3}$ volume within 1.6 seconds, with sub-micron lateral resolution.
+We present a reflection-mode Fourier ptychographic diffraction tomography technique capable of characterizing the 3D RI distribution of highly scattering samples on a reflective substrate.
+Integrated with a novel reflection-mode multi-slice beam propagation algorithm, our method provides a fast and accurate solution for modeling volumetric scattering processes in reflective geometries.
+Through both simulations and experiments, we demonstrate rMS-FPT's ability to resolve complex overlapping structures.
+Experimentally, our technique enables rapid data acquisition for a $1.20\times1.20\times\qty{0.28}{\mm^3}$ volume (1.6 seconds of measurement time), allowing for subsequent 3D reconstruction with sub-micron lateral resolution.

-Our technique unlocks new possibilities for 3D characterization novel devices in semiconductor, photonic devices, and micro-electromechanical systems.
+Our technique unlocks new possibilities for 3D characterization of novel devices in semiconductor, photonic devices, and micro-electromechanical systems.